 But with a no-closing-cost mortgage, you’ll still pay closing costs, but you won’t have to pay them out of pocket.
 Instead, they’re folded into your total loan balance and you’ll pay them off over the course of the mortgage’s lifetime.

-So unfortunately, you can’t entirely omit closing costs from the picture.
-But this type of mortgage can temporarily ease some of your financial expenses when buying a home.
+So unfortunately, you can’t entirely omit closing costs from the picture, but this type of mortgage can temporarily ease some of your financial expenses when buying a home.

-Benefits And Drawbacks Of No-Closing-Cost Mortgages
+Benefits And Drawbacks Of No-Closing-Cost Loans

 At first glance, taking out a no-closing-cost mortgage may seem like a no-brainer but it’s not going to be the best decision for everyone.
 Here are some of the biggest pros and cons you should consider before going this route.